-The graduate minor in Biomanufacturing enables master's or doctoral students in a range of disciplines to:
+The graduate minor in Biomanufacturing enables master's (thesis program) or doctoral students in a range of disciplines to:

 - Gain knowledge of bioprocesses in a simulated-cGMP biomanufacturing facility